Bit-2310/Bio-TinyRecursiveModels/README.md

 ---

-## What’s next?

-- **Documentation** — this repository now records a clear result: TRM-style recursion did not outperform a linear baseline on ClinVar missense pathogenicity, and the full path to that conclusion is ready to share (perfect material for a blog post or case study).
-- **Analysis ideas** — explore per-phenotype / per-gene error slices, temporal hold-out splits, or calibration curves if you want to squeeze more insight out of the data before pivoting.
-- **Future hypotheses** — aim the recursion core at problems that genuinely need multi-step reasoning (iterative diagnosis, causal graph tracing, puzzle-like variant annotation) or experiment with hybrid encoders that keep the feature pipeline but drop halting.

 Questions, ideas, or words of caution?
 Pop them into the issue tracker or reach out directly.
 Thanks for following the TinyVariant proof-of-concept all the way to its conclusion.